 Series A preferred shares shall be convertible at the option of the holder any time into ordinary shares as determined by dividing the Series A issuance price by the Series A preferred shares conversion price.
 The Series A preferred shares conversion price shall initially be the Series A issuance price per ordinary share.
 Series B preferred shares shall be convertible at the option of the holder any time into ordinary shares as determined by dividing the Series B issuance price by the Series B conversion price.
 The Series B preferred shares conversion price shall initially be the Series B issuance price per ordinary share.
-Series C preferred shares shall be convertible at the option of the holder any time into ordinary shares as determined by dividing the Series C issuance price by the Series C conversion price.
+Series B conversion price at the option of the holder any time into a shall be convertible at the option of the holder any time into ordinary shares as determined by dividing the Series C issuance price by the Series C conversion price.
 The conversion price shall initially be the Series C issuance price per ordinary share.